vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/06_bhagavat-parijanopAsanA-paddhatiH.md

 <details><summary>English</summary>

-29. In due order, one shall worship the eternals, Ananta, Garuda, and a host of others with their re- tinue; the weapons, disc, &c;
+29. In due order, one shall worship the eternals, Ananta, Garuda, and a host of others with their retinue; the weapons, disc, &c;
 </details>